Analyse & Kritik (academic journal)

 Analyse & Kritik: Journal of Philosophy and Social Theory is a hybrid open access biannual peer-reviewed academic journal published by De Gruyter Oldenbourg on behalf of the Institut für Sozialwissenschaften, Heinrich-Heine-Universität Düsseldorf, Germany, devoted to the fundamental issues of empirical and normative social theory.
 Publishing articles in English, this journal aims to promote the dialogue between Anglo-American and Continental traditions in the social sciences and ethics.

+Abstracting and indexing

-This journal was established in 1979 and is abstracted and indexed by Scopus.
+The journal is abstracted and indexed in: